-The redesign they loved,
+The redesign they loved, and the problem it hid

 An evaluation that confirmed users loved the rebuilt Telemetry Explorer, then looked past the applause to the harder, more valuable problem underneath: people were not confident they were querying the right data to answer their question.